Working with people - confidentiality, communication, consultation and comments

 Consultation - how the Criminal and Youth Justice Service finds out what people think of us

-We are also required to engage in public consultation in relation to our Community Payback Annual Report.
+We are also required to consult as part of an annual Community Payback Annual Report.
 This Annual Report will be made available on the Community Payback web-page, usually about ten months after the end of the year that it applies to.

 Comments and Complaints